Our conference starts on 9/28 — see the program!

 “Biopoetics: Reading with the Body.”
 Gillian D. Silverman, University of Colorado, Denver

-RSS panel at the 2018 ALA Conference (San Francisco, CA)
+RSS panel, 2018 ALA Conference (San Francisco, CA)

 RSS had a panel at the annual conference of the American Literature Association, which addressed the reception of neglected works, materials and more.